-In general, given the relatively limited capacity for convenience retail and the need to support town centres, the council will seek to maintain the existing floorspace of convenience retail and focus any new provision within existing town centres in the first instance.
+In general, the Council will prioritise improvements to the range, quality and pricing over new floorspace.
 To retain and improve the comparison retail offer, it is fundamental that the town centres are enhanced and promoted as attractive destinations.
 Consideration of an appropriate mix of retail and non-retail services within an attractive town centre environment is included in the Town Centre Strategies.
 Applicants for new retail development should refer to both the relevant Community Policy of the Plan and the current Retail Capacity Assessment (2019) for further details of the capacity for new retail development.